-When you begin your search into the cost of car insurance, make sure you consider the following insurance types offered by United Auto:
+As you begin your search for car insurance, consider the following types of coverage offered by United Auto Insurance:

 - Bodily Injury Liability: This pays for injuries and death that occur because of an accident caused by you or another person driving your car.